Are organic mattresses a hoax? What you need to know about greenwashing

 Are organic mattresses a hoax?

 The short answer is, no, the idea of an organic mattress is not a hoax.
-It is possible to make a mattress from organic materials in an organic factory with a sustainable supply chain.
+It is possible to buy the best organic mattress in an organic factory with a sustainable supply chain.
 Still, with so much malpractice in the mattress industry, it's more important than ever to do your research before you buy.

 What is an organic mattress?